 This patient is now 34 years old.

 She came to us 8 odd years ago with lots of secondary deformities… she had a scar on the upper lip from the primary cleft surgery done elsewhere.
 Her speech was far from clear and intelligible and nasal.
 Her [ + ]

-A 20yr old young man had come to Richardson’s dental and craniofacial hospital finding a solution for his jaw deformities.
+A 20yr old young man had come to Richardsons Dental and Craniofacial Hospital finding a solution for his jaw deformities.
 Sathya (name changed) had undergone cleft lip and palate surgeries at a very young age, which were corrected.
 However, the condition and the surgeries left [ + ]

 Professor Dr. Sunil Richardson is a visiting Professor to the Stanford Plastic Surgery, Stanford University, California, USA.

 He has also conducted the grand rounds in Yale University, USA as well to the plastic surgery department in 2014.

-Currently, runs Richardsons Dental and Craniofacial Hospital
+Currently, runs Richardsons Dental and Craniofacial Hospital in South India [ + ]

-Earlobes are made of skin and fatty tissue and are quite strong, flexible but not as taut as the rest of the cartilage-based ear.
+Ear lobes are made of skin and fatty tissue and are quite strong, flexible but not as taut as the rest of the cartilage-based ear.